louis-tru/quark/README.md

 # CSS Stylesheet

-* This is very similar to `HTML/CSS` stylesheets, but currently only supports `class` and not `id` or `tagName`.
+Quark provides a class-driven style system inspired by CSS, designed specifically for GUI view hierarchies.

+* The style system is based on a tree-structured selector model: each named style rule may have descendant rules separated by spaces, forming a hierarchical relationship aligned with the view tree.

 * The stylesheet data structure is actually a tree.
 Each named stylesheet can have child stylesheets, separated by spaces.
 There is no limit to the number of child stylesheets, but in theory, the more levels there are, the slower the query speed.

+### Supported selector features

+- Class selectors (e.g. `.a`, `.a.b`)
+- Hierarchical selectors (e.g. `.a .b`)
+- Direct child selectors (e.g. `.a > .b`)
+- Pseudo states:
+  - `normal`
+  - `hover`
+  - `active`

+### Style transitions

-* Each stylesheet can specify a `time` (in milliseconds) to indicate the transition time to this stylesheet.
-If not specified, no transition occurs.
+Each style rule may specify a `time` value (in milliseconds) to indicate the transition duration when switching into that rule.
+If `time` is not specified, the style change is applied immediately.

-When a transition is triggered, an action is created and played.
+When a transition is triggered, an action is created internally and played automatically.

+### Pseudo states

-* The stylesheet now has three pseudo-class states:
+The style system supports three pseudo states:

+1. `normal`
-  1. `normal` (when the cursor or touch leaves the cursor)
+   Applied when the pointer or touch leaves the view.
+2. `hover`
-  2. `hover` (when the cursor enters the cursor or the focus enters the cursor)
+   Applied when the pointer enters the view or the view gains focus.
-  3. `action` (when the cursor is pressed or the touch leaves the cursor)
+3. `active`
+   Applied when the pointer or touch is pressed.

+Pseudo states are resolved at runtime based on view interaction events.

+### CSS Stylesheet Examples

 Here is how to write the stylesheet:
 ```tsx